Shaping Tomorrow’s Technology With Google Quantum Computer

 Quantum Gates and Circuits

-Fundamental to quantum circuits are quantum gates – elemental units that manipulate qubits' quantum states.
+Fundamental to quantum circuits are quantum gates—elemental units that manipulate the quantum states of qubits.
 These gates, represented as matrices, are the counterparts of classical logical gates like AND and OR.

 • The Pauli gates (X, Y, Z)